nyorain/vil/readme.md

   what it does to cause a crash in the layer.
 Sometimes, the result would be that the game/application simply does not follow the vulkan spec and while the driver can handle it, the layer cannot.
-  Even for open-source games such bug reports are not useful.
-- Using this layer in games will likely trigger anti-cheat mechanisms.
+- Using this layer in games might trigger anti-cheat mechanisms.
-  **USING THIS LAYER IN MULTIPLAYER GAMES MIGHT GET YOU BANNED AND THAT IS NOT OUR FAULT**.
-This layer messes with draw calls (you can literally view the final image without certain draw calls being made) and so games are entirely right in banning players for using it.
+  Using this layer in multiplayer games might get you banned.
   Even just playing games that include a multiplayer mode locally with the layer might get you in trouble.
 Just don't do it.
-And don't blame us if it backfires.
 - Usage of this layer in retail products might be motivated by abuse.
   Keep in mind that while game developers usually have no problem with players sharing videos or screenshots of the gameplay; extracting